 I believe that ditching the modernist vision is central also for the all-important contemporary focus on the environmental impact of design.
 Modernists, just as many earlier utopists, seem to have gone in for the possibility of wasteless society.(33) This is suggested by their already mentioned belief that there is an intrinsic aesthetic expression pertaining to the new epoch, and that there are innate, inherent forms pertaining to every function, material, or production process.
 Choosing those foreordained, resident, intrinsically right solutions, would mean avoiding mistakes, and avoiding mistakes would entail avoiding waste, including the wasteful irrationality of fashions – a modernist would say.
 We should, however, start from an opposite thesis: that it is impossible to eliminate waste, and that the notion of wasteless society is a dangerous because a totalitarian delusion – but that it is all the same possible to limit the harmful effects of waste through clearer awareness of the unintended consequences of the solutions designers choose from among practically endless number of different possibilities.
 As the wealth of societies both inside and outside the Western cultural sphere is all the time slowly on the rise, there is no doubt that more and more goods will be produced, with burdensome environmental consequences.
 Therefore a highly realistic, non-modernist, non-utopian view of waste is imperative.

-LET ME SUMMARIZE: I have argued that the principal reason why almost all contemporary design objects and solutions that show palpable aesthetic qualities are executed in the modernist idiom, while examples of the non-modernist styles are often poor, is embarrassingly simple: it is because the professional training possibilities available to students at the schools of design and architecture in several past generations have been limited to the modernist visual idiom alone.
+LET ME SUMMARIZE: I have argued that the principal reason why almost all contemporary design objects and solutions that show palpable aesthetic qualities are executed in the modernist idiom, while examples of the non-modernist styles are often less than impressive, is embarrassingly simple: it is because the professional training possibilities available to students at the schools of design and architecture in several past generations have been limited to the modernist visual idiom alone.
 Most of contemporary schools of design and architecture still run under the modernist apartheid-like regime that excludes the non-modernist idioms from the curriculum, branding them as inferior by definition.
 Furthermore, in refusing to provide training in non-modernist idioms, design schools confine the privilege of innovation to the modernist aesthetics alone.

 However, the schools themselves cannot be blamed alone for this state of affairs.
 As the absolute majority of Western design and architecture schools that practice the aesthetic monopoly are run by the state, the ultimate responsibility for the modernist regime must be seen as resting with the governmental departments in charge of these institutions.
 The departments, in accepting such regime, practically acquiesce in mandating a definite aesthetic style, to the exclusion of other idioms.
 Is this a conscious policy on their part, or only a sin of omission?
 However it may be, the question is: have design schools or governmental departments in a pluralist, democratic society any business promoting a definite design style?
 In the end will only a departmental decree, explicitly aimed at injecting diversity into the curriculum, abolish the present monopoly?